AndrewNovikof/omnipay-sberbank/README.md

 # Void order

-More about this request you'll see in Sberbank official [documentation](https://developer.sberbank.ru/acquiring-api-rest-requests2pay/#acq-rest-3) or in our source code
+More about this request you'll see in Sberbank official [documentation -> item 3](https://developer.sberbank.ru/doc/v1/acquiring/rest-requests2pay) or in our source code

 To request cancellation of payment for an order, use the request reverse.do.
 The cancellation function is available for a limited time after payment, the exact terms should be specified in the Bank.